MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-_dhcp_failover_relationship.md

 <a href="https://msdn.microsoft.com/333f70a5-63bd-47f0-bb56-c5f6060e2a72">DHCP_FAILOVER_MODE</a> enumeration that specifies the failover relationship mode.

-#### - serverType
+#### - percentage

-<a href="https://msdn.microsoft.com/a75a1132-3c49-44f1-a1f6-c98991ebb8c4">DHCP_FAILOVER_SERVER</a> enumeration that specifies if the server is the primary or secondary server in the failover relationship
+Value that specifies the ratio of the client load shared by the primary server in the failover relationship.

-#### - state

-<a href="https://msdn.microsoft.com/a8d0a455-77b3-494c-886e-90136569aada">FSM_STATE</a> enumeration that specifies the state of the failover relationship.

 #### - prevState